- CCTV Surveillance Systems

 CCTV Surveillance Systems

-The surveillance systems used throughout Broxtowe form part of the wider crime reduction strategy and images from these systems are continuously monitored at the council's shared communications centre.
+The CCTV System throughout Broxtowe is owned by Broxtowe Borough Council and runs for 24 hours a day, 365 days a year, monitoring over 40 cameras throughout the Borough.
 The Police work collaboratively with the council and are informed direct of any suspicious incidents as they arise and can be directed to the exact location by fully trained operators.

 The government's Surveillance Commissioner has set out detailed legislation and guidance for the use of surveillance systems in public areas as detailed below: